Going to the cinema has always involved food of some kind, but in Prague, a few inventive projects are pushing that relationship beyond popcorn.

 Kino Balt: Three ways to drink and eat through a film

-Kino Balt, a small independent cinema on Blahníkova in Prague 3, has quietly built three distinct food-and-film formats under the same roof.
-The most irreverent is Rum Cinema, which operates on a deliberately contrary principle: the worse the film, the better the evening.
-Every ticket includes four Caribbean rum tastings alongside tapas and unlimited water, with non-drinkers welcome to swap for wine or beer.
-One upcoming screening is cult classic Tommy Wiseau's The Room, widely regarded as one of the worst films ever made.
+Kino Balt, a small independent cinema on Blahníkova in Prague 3, operates on a deliberately contrary principle: the worse the film, the better the evening.
+Its irreverent Rum Cinema, one of three distinct food-and-film formats includes four Caribbean rum tastings alongside tapas.
+An upcoming screening of cult classic Tommy Wiseau's The Room, widely regarded as one of the worst films ever made, is slated for March 19.

-A step up in seriousness is Cocktail Cinema, which pairs thematically appropriate rum cocktails and tapas with the film on screen.
-For a coming screening of Monty Python's The Meaning of Life, guests will receive three rum cocktails timed throughout the film.
+Balt's Cocktail Cinema pairs thematically appropriate cocktails and tapas with the film on screen.
+Upcoming films include Monty Python's The Meaning of Life and Pulp Fiction, during which guests can sip three rum cocktails timed throughout the film.

-The third format is Experience Cinema, a collaboration with the TamarindTree restaurant in which themed dishes are cooked fresh for each screening and paired with drinks from the cinema's bar.
-Each event has a unique menu that will never be repeated.
-Upcoming screenings include Forrest Gump (themed cocktails and three types of shrimp), Chocolat (wine or rum with three tasting dishes across savoury, sweet, and "weird"), and Django Unchained (Kubík wine and three tasting dishes).
+Probably the tastiest of the trio, Experience Cinema, is a collaboration with TamarindTree dim-sum restaurant.
+Upcoming screenings include Forrest Gump (themed cocktails and three types of shrimp), Chocolat (wine or rum with three tasting dishes across savory, sweet, and "weird"), and Django Unchained (Kubík wine and three tasting dishes).